PeterEFrancis/python-course/chapters/types, variables, and operations/exercises.md

 1. Use python to calculate the following:
  - the third power of the sum of 15 more than 25 and 7 less than 30, minus the remainder of 6478 divided by 267
- - the fifth root of 34567 (rememeber that the nth root of a number is the same as the 1/nth power)
+ - the fifth root of 34567 (remember that the nth root of a number is the same as the 1/nth power)
  - the 345678th power of 2 (yes, you can do huge calculations like that now---be excited!)

 2. Define a complex variable `a` to any complex value you would like.
-Then on the line beneath it, do a computation to find the complex modulus of `a`.
+Then on the next line, do a computation to find the complex modulus of `a`.
 You may only use the variable `a` in the second line (the code should output the [complex modulus](https://mathworld.wolfram.com/ComplexModulus.html) of whatever `a` is defined to be). **Hint:** Recall that if `a` is the complex number x + yi, the complex modulus of `a` is the square root of x squared plus y squared.

 3. Explore the documentation for the `math` module and learn about ten functions and/or variables that you think are useful.
 Then, demonstrate their use.
 You can view the documentation here: https://docs.python.org/3/library/math.html.